NeatoRobotics/neato-sdk-ios/README.md

 [![Build Status](https://travis-ci.org/NeatoRobotics/neato-sdk-ios.svg?branch=master)](https://travis-ci.org/NeatoRobotics/neato-sdk-ios)

 # Neato SDK - iOS
-The official iOS SDK (Beta release) for the Neato API services can be found at this [link](https://github.com/NeatoRobotics/neato-sdk-ios).
+This is the [Neato Developer Network's](http://developers.neatorobotics.com) official iOS SDK (Beta release).
 The Neato iOS SDK enables iOS apps to easily communicate with Neato connected robots and use its various features.

 To boost your development, you can also check the *sample application*.